Mitogenie/Mito-Hacker/README.md

 - 4500+ images were used to develop and test MiA.

 #### Nuc Adder (Optional Tool)
-Cell Catcher, and Mito Miner require RGB images of the cells, where nuclei are stained with DAPI.
-They use nuclei boundaries to estimate the background intensity in each cell.
-However, in some images, nuclei staining is not available.
-By using Nuc Adder, you can transfrom your images and adapt them for tools in CeMiA.
-Nuc Adder simply adds a circle as a synthetic nucleus to gather mitochondrial background info from each cell.

 ###### What to know before use
 - Input: Standard RGB Tiff images